pranayga/expl0ring_V8/README.md

 ## Exploiting a V8 N-Day
 We have 2 articles to explain a V8 bug from 2020; including how it was found, fully understanding it, and actually exploiting it.
 We used this as an opportunity to get some initial exploration in exploit writing for V8.
-This will lead into our final topic from the bug research side.
+This will lead to our final topic from the bug research side.
 The [initial look](/docs/Exploring%20Bug%201051017%20in%20V8.md) describes the bug and its fixes and the second article contains the [exploit walkthrough](/docs/Exploiting%20Bug%201051017.md).